fadugyamfi/memberz-api/README.md

 ### Developer Notes
 * Temporarily added swiftmailer/swiftmailer to composer.json to resolve issue with ElasticEmail transport not working.
 Package should be upgraded to use Symphony Mailer in the short term.
+* Switched to using MAILJET on Production System
+* Sms Messages are only valid if sent to numbers for the following country codes: GH, US, NG, BN, UK